Your dishwasher doesn't just clean dishes.

 Since the patent for the first practical dishwashing machine issued December 28, 1886, to Josephine Garis Cochran, a lot has changed from her first version.
 It came out of a woman's idea of washing dishes faster without breaking them.
 This woman inventor went on to found KitchenAide®.
 Her company name was a great description of what most women want in the kitchen.
 So today, we're going to discuss how effective your dishwasher aides in cleaning everyday household items.

-The real peace of mind comes from knowing Powerizer Complete is the only detergent and cleaner that safely cleans everything dirty.
+The real peace of mind comes from knowing Powerizer Complete is the only product that has all three cleaning products to get your dishes and dishwasher clean.
+Detergent, rinse aid and dishwasher machine cleaner all in one that will save you money and eliminate the fuss of forgetting to add rinse aid or doing a monthly maintenance cleaning.
 It's effective at washing wearable fabrics, fibers like upholstery and carpet, and hard surfaces, not just your dishes.
 It's made from plant and mineral-based ingredients with no fillers and no dyes.
 Powerizer easily rinses clean in the laundry and dish cycle with no additional additives needed.
 Powerizer rinses clean, so no residue is left behind.
 It contains a color-safe bleach with a supercharged vinegar-like ingredient that oxidizes to remove odors.
-The enzymes attack starches and proteins to quickly breakdown and dissolve stains.
+The natural enzymes for cleaning attack starches and proteins to quickly breakdown and dissolve stains.
 So now that you have the best detergent for the job let your dishwasher do the rest.

 For dishwashing, use 1/2 to 3/4 a scoop of Powerizer and place the detergent in the dishwasher's dispenser.

 To make a concentrated pre-treat solution, use one (1) scoop of Powerizer in a 16 oz squeeze bottle with a breathable tip.